 CLF is working to address the threats to Lake Champlain and waterways across New England, including:

-Excessive nutrients, namely phosphorus and nitrogen, have impaired Lake Champlain.
-Washing off farm fields, roads, parking lots, and eroded stream banks, these nutrients enter the lake and overfeed algal populations, resulting in toxic blue-green algae blooms.
-Blooms have led to several beach closures because of the public health implications.
+Phosphorus and nitrogen have impaired Lake Champlain.
+Washing off farm fields, roads, parking lots, and eroded stream banks, these nutrients enter the lake and overfeed algal populations, resulting in toxic blue-green algae (cyanobacteria) outbreaks that kill water wildlife.
+These outbreaks also lead to beach closures because of the public health implications.
 Certain toxins produced by blue-green algae cause diarrhea, vomiting, and liver damage.
-New research has also linked toxic blue-green algae with neurological diseases including amyotrophic lateral sclerosis (ALS) and Parkinson’s.
+Emerging research has also linked toxic blue-green algae with neurological diseases including amyotrophic lateral sclerosis (ALS) and Parkinson’s.

 Every year, gallons of sewage are released into Vermont’s waterways from wastewater treatment facilities.
 The Vermont Department of Environmental Conservation has created a Waste Water Inventory that tracks these overflow events.
 Heavy rains can overwhelm combined sewer systems, which collect industrial wastewater, domestic sewage, and rainwater in the same pipe, causing the release of wastewater directly into nearby water bodies.
 This wastewater can contain untreated human and industrial waste, toxic materials, and debris, contributing to the already-high phosphorus loads in Lake Champlain.

-Invasive species such as zebra mussels, spiny water flea, sea lamprey, and Eurasian watermilfoil negatively impact Lake Champlain.
-In the absence of ecological controls such as disease and predators, these non-native species can out-compete natives and deplete the lake’s native biodiversity.
+Invasive species such as zebra mussels, spiny water flea, sea lamprey, Eurasian watermilfoil, and water chestnut harm Lake Champlain.
+In the absence of ecological controls, such as disease and predators, these non-native species can out-compete natives and deplete the lake’s native biodiversity, impair water quality, and destroy habitat.
+What’s more aquatic invasive species damage human health, devastate the economy, and interfere with recreation.
+They can also impact drinking water systems, threaten fisheries, and reduce property values.